 There are 50 participant profiles, describing income, career, education and family situations.
 Below each profile is a budget worksheet, similar to a check register, that participants use to track their spending decisions during the simulation.

-Banners: There are 13 banners — one for each station — which should be displayed.
+Banners: There are 13 banners to mark the different stations.
 You may want to enlarge the banners or you can simply tape them to the side of their applicable tables/stations.

 Station Activity Cards: Participants will visit 13 stations (bank, childcare, clothing, communication, charitable contributions, entertainment, furniture, groceries, housing, insurance, personal care, eating out, and transportation) and make spending decisions based on their family situation and income.
 On the back of every Station Activity Card, there are instructions and tips that you can use to help students understand the station.
 If you have volunteers, these instructions are helpful.